 Pack your car with a winter emergency kit

 Car accidents due to harsh weather conditions is very common in the winter.
-In fact, an alarming number of accidents that happen in the winter are due to ill-prepared vehicles.
+In fact, according to a Louisville car accident attorney, an alarming number of accidents that happen in the winter are due to ill-prepared vehicles.
 Every year, more than 1,836 Americans lose their lives on snowy, icy or slushy roads over the winter.
 Luckily, there are things you can do to help drastically reduce the risk of a winter car accident.